Road Salt: The Basics

 No, this data is not as accurate as chloride readings done by state or federal agencies.
 These strips are much more economical for volunteers to use and provide a big-picture look at chloride levels so you can alert local authorities when there is a spike.

 Yes.
-Add another hashtag to you post such as #SpringfieldSaltWatch and you will be able to search for only the posts that use the hashtag you create.
+Add another hashtag to your post, such as #SpringfieldSaltWatch, and you will be able to search for only the posts that use the hashtag you create.
 Just make sure the hashtag is not already in use by another group by searching for it on Water Reporter.